appsonicfr/ASSwiftDelegates/README.md

 func fire (action:(DelegateType)->Void)
 ```

-The code you need to wirte is as little as possible :
+The code you need to write is as little as possible :

 ```
 class LoginManagerDelegate {